-Dr. Sheila Jones is GRCC’s dean of Instructional Support, overseeing efforts to build an innovative curriculum and effective teaching and learning practices leading to student success.
+Dr. Sheila Jones is GRCC’s Associate Provost of Instructional Support & Institutional Planning, facilitating efforts to build an innovative curriculum, effective teaching and learning practices leading to student success, and institutional accountability.

 Jones has spent more than a decade in community college education and remains committed to creating opportunities and removing barriers for students to achieve their educational goals.